Apple Says The iPhone Is Not Listening To Or Recording Your Conversations

 CNET published a letter written by Apple’s director of federal government affairs Timothy Powderly, in which the company says,

 “We believe privacy is a fundamental human right and purposely design our products and services to minimize our collection of customer data.
-When we do collect data, we’re transparent about it and work to disassociate it from the user”.
+When we do collect data, we’re transparent about it and work to disassociate it from the user.”

 Powderly says the iPhone does not listen to its users unless triggered by a specific command, in this case, “Hey Siri.”